withastro/starlight/.changeset/ninety-singers-film.md

 '@astrojs/starlight': patch
 ---

-Improve performance of computing the `lastUpdated` date from Git history.
+Improves performance of computing the last updated times from Git history.

 Instead of executing `git` for each docs page, it is now executed twice regardless of the number of pages.